 Frontier FiOS Packages and Bundles

-With Frontier’s FiOS basic Internet Service package, you’ll pay $30 per month to get internet speeds of 50 Mbps.
-While these internet speeds are mediocre in absolute terms, they are a bargain for the price when you take the signup bonuses into account.
+With Frontier’s FiOS basic Internet Service package, you’ll pay $30 per month to get FiOS internet speeds of 50 Mbps download.
+While these speeds are mediocre in absolute terms, they are a bargain for the price when you take the signup bonuses into account.

-Because the internet-only package does not include any TV or digital voice services, it also incurs far fewer additional fees than any of the other types of Frontier FiOS package.
+Because the FiOS internet only package does not include any FiOS TV or digital voice services, it also incurs far fewer additional fees than any of the other types of Frontier FiOS package.

 If you are a stickler for bargains, the internet-only source will give you the no-frills service you crave at a price point you will love.